 Program Implementation Status Action H-D-16 Through flexibility in design guidelines which encourage innovative housing programs, stimulate development of senior housing which addresses the housing needs of the senior population The City continues to implement on a project-by- project basis design guidelines that can encourage innovative housing programs and stimulate the development of senior housing, which will address the housing needs of the senior population.
+In 2020 the Linda Tunis Senior Apartments (DB20- 001) received a density bonus of three units which were restricted for very low-income households.
 Continue, combine with H- D-13, H-D-14, and H-D-15.
-New program H-16.
+New program H- 1620.
 H-E-1 Eliminate discrimination in housing opportunities in Santa Rosa and assure that access to housing will not be denied on the basis of race, ethnic or national origin, religion, marital status, sexual orientation, age or physical disability.
 As an exception, mobile home parks and other developments designed specifically for seniors or the disabled will be permitted to exclude children as permanent residents.
 The City continues to eliminate discrimination in housing opportunities in Santa Rosa and assure that access to housing will not be denied on the basis of race, ethnic or national origin, religion, marital status, sexual orientation, age or physical disability.
 As an exception, mobile home parks and other developments designed specifically for seniors, or the disabled will be permitted to exclude children as permanent residents.
 The City promotes the activities of Fair Housing Advocates of Northern California (Fair Housing).
 Fair Housing prints brochures that are provided to the City of Santa Rosa for distribution to every HCV client and to others wishing this information.
 Fair Housing provides a number of services including mediation and resolution of tenant/landlord disputes and providing outreach services.
 Brochures are also provided to local service providers such as Becoming Independent and Disability Services and Legal Center.
-In 2019, the City added a Housing Anti- Discrimination chapter to City Code to prohibit housing discrimination based on source of income, including Housing Choice Vouchers and other rent subsidies.
-Continue, expand with new fair housing programs, combine with H- E-2.
-New program H-25.
+In 2019, the City added a Housing Anti- Discrimination chapter to City Code to prohibit Continue, expand with new fair housing programs, combine with H- E-2.
+New program H- 2529 .